Bülent Şenver: Associations

 He became a member of the "Turkish Accountants Association" in 1985 and acted as "Discipline Committee Member" of the association.

 In August 1992, Şenver was awarded the "Accountant and Financial Consultant Practicing Certificate" (SMMM).

 Şenver served as the chairman of the board of directors of Turkish American Business Association (TABA-AmCham) and as a board member of the European Council of American Chambers of Commerce (ECACC) and a member of the Executive Committee of ECACC and the Treasurer of ECACC for five years from 1994 to 2000.

 Şenver is a member of the Turkish Industrialists' and Businessmen's Association (TUSIAD).
 He is an active member of TUSIAD Banking Committee and Economic and Financial Affairs Committee.
 He is a founding member of "Turkish Ethics Values Center Foundation " (TEDMER).
 He is acting as financial advisor and consultant to various companies and financial institutions.

 Bülent Şenver is the founder of “Turklider Merkezi” (Turk Leader Center), a special platform established to develop and improve the leadership skills of young Turks.
-He is also the founder of "Books for Everone" foundation, established to improve love of books in the country.
+He is also the founder of "Books for Everyone" foundation, established to improve love of books in the country.
 He is also the founder of "Ethics Center" association in Turkey, established to improve ethical awareness in Turkey.

 Teaching

 He is a part-time lecturer in the Business Administration Department of Boğaziçi University.
 From 1985 without any interruption, he gave courses as a part-time lecturer on auditing, cost accounting, asset and liability management in commercial banks, bank management and business ethics. Şenver is also giving electronic banking and asset & liability management courses at Istanbul Bilgi University and Istanbul Kültür University for the MBA programme.

-Furthermore, within the training programs scope of the Turkish Bankers Association, from 1983 to 2000 for 17 years, he gave lectures, seminars and conferences on topics such as profit improvement in banks, asset and liability management in banks, internal auditing in banks and balance sheet analysis of banks in Istanbul, Ankara and Izmir on several occasions.
+Furthermore, within the training programs scope of the Turkish Bankers Association, from 1983 to 2000 for 17 years, he gave lectures, seminars and conferences on topics such as profit improvement in banks, asset and liability management in banks, internal auditing in banks and balance sheet analysis of banks in Istanbul, Ankara and İzmir on several occasions.
 He also wrote a book called How to Analyse Bank Financial Statements.